SaloniBhutada/F1-Drivers-Journey-Data-Analysis/README.md

 ## How to Use the Dashboard

-1. Access the dashboard by clicking on the provided Tableau [link](https://public.tableau.com/app/discover).
+1. Access the dashboard by clicking on the provided Tableau [link](https://public.tableau.com/app/profile/saloni.bhutada/viz/F1DriversRaceHistoryDashboard/F1DriverHistory).
 2. Explore different sheets and visualizations using interactive filters and parameters.
 3. Gain valuable insights into F1 driver race histories, race statistics, and more.

 ## Output

-## Feedback and Contributions
+## Feedback and Contributers

 - We welcome feedback and contributions to improve this project.
-Please feel free to open issues, make suggestions, or contribute to the codebase.
+Please feel free to open issues or make suggestions.
+  Contributors:
+  1. Saloni Bhutada
+  2. Angela Pineros
+  3. Aman Maheshwari

 ## Licensing